-29 CAPITAL COMMITMENTS
+30 CAPITAL COMMITMENTS

-During quarter one 2014, the Company was in the final stages of finalising an agreement to lease property in Gozo.
-The Company will also be investing in finishing of the first floor in the new office premises in Mosta.
-Restructuring and finishing costs of both projects are estimated at \in 1,250,000.
+During 2015, the Company will also be investing in the reconstruction and finishing of the leased premises in Gozo.
+Restructuring and finishing costs of both projects are estimated to total €1,054,000, out of which €780,000 were contracted after year end.

-30 CONTINGENCIES
+31 CONTINGENCIES